-Before you go on your interview, you should realize there are several common types of job interviews.
+Before you go to your interview, you should realize there are several common types of job interviews.
 You will definitely want to inquire what type of job interview you will be going on beforehand so you can best prepare for it.
 Don’t be afraid to ask your recruiter what type of job interview will be conducted, as it serves both of you and the interviewer to know.
-In this article, I am going to discuss the six of the most common types of job interviews.
+In this article, I am going to discuss six of the most common types of job interviews.

-1) Traditional one on one job interview:
+1) Traditional one-on-one job interview:

 The traditional one on one interview is where you are interviewed by one representative of the company, most likely the manager of the position you are applying for.
 Because you will be working with this person directly if you get the job, he/she will want to get a feel for who you are and if your skills match those of the job requirements.